Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Write File

-Use to write a content inside a file.
+Writes the given content in the given file.

 **See also:**